There’s nothing quite like homemade white bread. And I’ve been baking A LOT of it lately thanks to the pandemic.

 Growing up in Pennsylvania, I used to go to a small Amish-run restaurant in a nearby town.
-I’d always order their potato soup with white bread.
-While the soup was delicious, what I remember most was the white bread.
-It had a slightly sweet flavor, soft crumb and firm texture.
+I’d always order their potato soup with homemade white bread.
+While the soup was delicious, what I remember most was their bread.
+It had a slightly sweet flavor, soft crumb, and firm texture.
 This is my best effort to replicate that amazing bread.

 This recipe makes two 9x5x3-inch loaves.
-If you choose to freeze one loaf for later, wrap it well with plastic wrap and place in a large bag in freezer.
+If you choose to freeze one loaf for later, wrap it well with plastic wrap and store it in a large zippered bag.

 - Whisk the water, ¼ cup sugar and yeast in a small bowl and let sit for 5 minutes to activate yeast.